-- Compare the F-statistic critical value to the previously obtained F-value.
+- Compare the F-statistic critical value to the previously obtained F-value – check our critical value calculator to learn more about the concept.
 If the F-value is larger than the critical value collected from the F-table statistic , you can reject the null hypothesis.
-That is, we can state with a high confidence that the variances in the two observation samples are not equal.
+That is, we can state with high confidence that the variances in the two observation samples are not equal.

 How to calculate the F-statistic in linear regression?

 Analysts mainly apply F-statistic on multiple regressions models (and so can you, with our F-test statistic calculator in

 Multiple regression mode).
 It's therefore a good idea that we step further in this direction from the previous basic analysis.

 Let's assume we have the following regression model (full model, or unrestricted model), where we would like to know if it is more significant than its reduced form (restricted model).
 In other words, we are testing whether the restricted coefficients (or the effects of the restricted variables) are jointly non-significant (equal to zero) in the population:

 - – Constant or intercept;